hantheemp/curve-calculator/README.md

 Clone the repository to your local machine:

 git clone https://github.com/your-username/curve-calculator-app.git
-Navigate to the project directory:

 The Curve Calculator App requires Python and uses the following external libraries:

-csv: for reading and processing CSV files.
+* csv: for reading and processing CSV files.
-matplotlib: for generating visualizations of the calculated curve.
+* matplotlib: for generating visualizations of the calculated curve.